 Predictably, the solution is not inexpensive when considered as a one time, stand alone cost.
 No complex solution to a complex problem ever is.
 But if the elimination of unnecessary loss of life and replacement costs of lost homes and property are considered, and when the system cost is included in new construction pricing or home improvement financing to be amortized over normal mortgage/financing time periods, it is definitely cost effective for those in wildfire prone areas.

 There are many factors involved in the specification and design of a system to protect a one acre, single family site or a twenty seven acre, multiple condominium townhome site.
-Initially, a data sheet/questionnaire is provided which, when filled out, provides the information needed to begin determination of the scope and design of a system suitable for the property described in each questionnaire.
-From that initial design, and estimated cost is determined.
+Initially, a data sheet/questionnaire will be provided will afford the information necessary to begin determination of the scope and design of a system suitable for the property described in the questionnaire.
+From that initial design, an estimated cost can be determined.
 If the estimated cost/price seems appropriate to those seeking such protection and agree that further investigation is warranted, site visits will also be conducted.